devanshu3186/Python-Programing/README.md

 # Python-Programing
-I am going to finish Python from basic to advance in 30 days or less.
+I am going to finish Python programing from basic to advance in 30 days or less.